Handling errors in Durable Functions (Azure Functions)

 Note

-Version 4 of the Node.js programming model for Azure Functions is in preview.
+Version 4 of the Node.js programming model for Azure Functions is generally available.
 The new v4 model is designed to have a more flexible and intuitive experience for JavaScript and TypeScript developers.
-Learn more about the differences between v3 and v4 in the upgrade guide.
+Learn more about the differences between v3 and v4 in the migration guide.

 In the following code snippets, JavaScript (PM4) denotes programming model V4, the new experience.

-For example, consider the following orchestrator function that transfers funds from one account to another:
+For example, consider the following orchestrator function that performs a fund transfer between two accounts:

 [FunctionName("TransferFunds")]